September 20th is officially Pepperoni Pizza Day and Punch Day.

-Did you know that on this day in 2013, Grand Theft Auto V smashed records after topping $1 billion in sales within three days on the market?
+Did you know that on this day in 2013, GTAV smashed records after topping $1 billion in sales within three days on the market?
 This was the fastest a game or blockbuster had ever achieved this.

-Keep reading for more facts about September 20th in history!
+Keep reading for more interesting facts about September 20th in history!

 What Happened On September 20 In History?

-Climate change rally led by activist Greta Thunberg saw millions of protesters around the world standing up for urgent action.
+The climate change rally led by activist Greta Thunberg saw millions of protesters worldwide standing up for urgent action.

 The US military policy “don’t ask, don’t tell” came to an end.